-- Human Resources began holding office hours at the colleges in April 2010. - Distributed Education has begun to deploy technologies requested by users, including Blackboard 9 and Camtasia Relay, and has implemented new training attendee evaluation forms to improve tracking of customer satisfaction. - DCS-Administrative Services has developed a new comprehensive training calendar and on-demand training materials. - DCS-Technical Services has scheduled an overhaul of the entire network core infrastructure for July 1, 2010 through December 31, 2011.

-- Printing Services has purchased new hardware that will dramatically improve staff efficiency. - Facilities (District) has completed documentation of Facilities operating procedures. - Payroll met its accuracy target for pay warrants in every cycle from March to date. - Business Services has begun the use of standardized notifications to end-users regarding the receipt of contracts (see documents 07a.15.01-07a.15.10).
+- Human Resources began holding office hours at the colleges in April. - Distributed Education has begun to deploy technologies requested by users, including Blackboard 9 and Camtasia Relay, and has implemented new training attendee evaluation forms to improve tracking of customer satisfaction. - DCS-Administrative Services has developed a new comprehensive training calendar and on-demand training materials. - DCS-Technical Services has scheduled an overhaul of the entire network core infrastructure for July 1, 2010 through December 31, 2011. - Printing Services has purchased new hardware that will dramatically improve staff efficiency. - Facilities (District) has completed documentation of Facilities operating procedures. - Payroll met its accuracy target for pay warrants in every cycle from March to date.